luisgstv/zillow-webscraper/README.md

 # Real State Web Scraper

-This project is a Zillow web scraper designed to search properties by ZIP code and extract key data from each listing, exporting the information into a CSV file.
+This project is a Zillow web scraper designed to search properties by ZIP code(s) or via a .txt file containing ZIP codes.
+It extracts key data from each listing and exports the information into a CSV file.
 The result is a detailed dataset that can be leveraged for analysis or predictions.
 The scraper retrieves the following information:

-- Full property address;
+- Full property address (street, city, state, ZIP code);
+- Property type;
 - Number of bedrooms, bathrooms, and total square footage;
-- Property type and subtype;
+- Latitude and longitude;
-- Year the property was built;
 - Listing price;
-- Agent and broker details;
+- Cover image and all carousel photos;
-- Estimated monthly payments;
-- Latitude and Longitude of the property;
-- MLS number and listing URL.
+- Listing URL.

 ## Tools and Modules

-- **undetected-chromedriver**: Used alongside **Selenium** to scrape pages from the Zillow website, bypassing detection measures.
+- **requests**: Used for sending HTTP requests to Zillow and retrieving the page content.
+- **BeautifulSoup**: Parses the HTML and locates necessary information within a script tag containing JSON data.
+- **json**: Loads the extracted JSON for processing and scraping relevant details.
-- **Pandas**: Utilized to organize the scraped data into a DataFrame, which is then exported to CSV file.
+- **pandas**: Organizes the scraped data into a DataFrame and exports it to a CSV file.
-- **Time**: Measures the time taken to scrape all the pages.
-- **re**: Employed for string manipulation, such as splitting words based on digits.
+- **time**: Used to add delays when needed.
+- **os**: Manages file input for loading ZIP codes from text files.

 ## How it works

-1. Stealth Webdriver Initialization: The project begins by initializing a stealth WebDriver with undetected-chromedriver.
-It sets up a reliable user agent, disables detection features like AutomationControlled, and runs in headless mode.
-Additionally, it clears cookies and cache using Chrome DevTools Protocol (CDP) and hides the webdriver property from the browser’s navigator object to avoid detection.

-2. ZIP Code Input and Page Navigation: Once the WebDriver is ready, the user is prompted to input a ZIP code, which is then used to search for properties in that location on Zillow.
-The script employs custom functions to wait for page elements to load, move the cursor, and click or type in a human-like manner, all powered by ActionChains to mimic realistic user behavior.

-3. Scraping Process: After accessing the search results, the scraper visits each property listed on the page, ensuring all content is fully loaded before extracting essential details.
-The scraper handles various exceptions, such as different page layouts or missing information, ensuring consistent data extraction across all listings

-4. Pagination: After collecting data from the current page, the scraper checks whether more pages of results are available.
-If the next page button is enabled and not disabled, the scraper continues to the next page.
-This loop runs until all pages are processed.
+1. **User Input**: The script starts by prompting the user for input:

+   - A single ZIP code,
+   - Multiple ZIP codes separated by commas,
+   - Or the name of a .txt file containing ZIP codes located in the same directory or a subdirectory.

+2. **Scraping Process**:

+   - The script uses requests to fetch the HTML content from Zillow.
+   - BeautifulSoup then finds a specific script tag that contains all the property data in JSON format.
+   - The JSON is loaded, and the script iterates through the listings, extracting essential details like address, property type, number of bedrooms/bathrooms, price, photos, and geographical coordinates.

+3. **Pagination**:

+   - The script checks within the JSON data for the next page URL.
+If available, it continues scraping until all pages are processed.

+4. **Data Export**:
+   - All collected data from each page is exported individually.
-5. Data Export: Once all listings have been scraped, the collected data is stored in a Pandas DataFrame and exported to a CSV file for further use or analysis.
+   - Additionally, all the data from multiple ZIP codes (if provided) is concatenated and exported as a single CSV file for further use or analysis.

 ## How to use